Quantum3600/NeoFolio/README.md

 Feel free to fork this, copy the code, or edit whatever you want.
 Honestly, it's not even really my code anyway, so go crazy with it!

-Check it out live on AI Studio: https://ai.studio/apps/drive/1dNrj_lLfQsyT3v8xHLqsFok5qHRZGwJ_ Or watch it on GitHub Pages: https://quantum3600.github.io/NeoFolio/
+Check it out live on GitHub Pages: https://quantum3600.github.io/NeoFolio/

 ## Run This On Your Machine 💻